Haddiscoe Cut

-The Haddiscoe Cut or New Cut is a canal in the English county of Norfolk and in The Broads National Park.).
+The Haddiscoe Cut or New Cut is a canal in the English county of Norfolk and in The Broads National Park.
 The cut was conceived as a way to provide a more direct route from Lowestoft to Norwich, and was built as part of a larger scheme which included the linking of the River Waveney to Oulton Broad and Lake Lothing.
 It was opened in 1833, but the new route was not a financial success, and it was sold to a railway developer in 1842.
-It remained in railway ownership until Nationalisation in 1948, and was damaged by floods in 1953.
+It remained in railway ownership until nationalisation in 1948, and was damaged by floods in 1953.
 An attempt to close it in 1954 was resisted by local interests, resulting in it being repaired.
 It is now managed by the Environment Agency.

 History

 Prior to the 1820s, Norwich was served by vessels using the River Yare, which flows through Breydon Water before joining the River Bure and then the North Sea near Great Yarmouth.
 Breydon Water is a wide expanse of shallow water, and therefore required cargo arriving at Yarmouth to be trans-shipped into smaller vessels which could then reach Norwich.
 There was discontent among the merchants of Norwich at the cost of trans-shipment, and allegations of systematic theft of cargo, which resulted in a court case in 1820, when 18 men were convicted of taking the goods and another of receiving it.
 Against this background, William Cubitt was asked to investigate possible solutions in 1814.

 Cubitt's first plan involved general improvements to the River Yare, and the dredging of a deeper channel along the southern edge of Breydon Water.
 He estimated that this would cost £35,000, and his plan was published in 1818, but there were immediate objections from the Corporation of Yarmouth, who called on the engineer John Rennie for advice.
 Rennie concluded that the plan would lead to the silting of Yarmouth harbour.
-Cubitt therefore looked at alternatives, and produced a plan to link the Yare to Lowestoft (pronounced locally as Lowstuff), which would cost over £70,000.
+Cubitt therefore looked at alternatives, and produced a plan to link the Yare to Lowestoft, which would cost over £70,000.
 Yarmouth again objected, but a bill based on the new plan was put before Parliament in 1826.
-It was defeated, but a second bill was presented, which was passed on 28 May 1827, despite vigorous campaigning against it by Yarmouth.
+It was defeated, but a second bill was presented, which was passed as the Norwich and Lowestoft Navigation Act 1827 (7 & 8 Geo.
+4. c. xlii) on 28 May 1827, despite vigorous campaigning against it by Yarmouth.